lielbin1/MazeGUI/README.md

 ## Project as part of the studies

-Create a maze of the size the user chooses
+Create a game board - a maze the size the user chooses